tjvantoll/articles/design-systems/article.md

 ## Choosing a framework

-One of the most challenging parts of writing components for an entire organization is deciding on frameworks.
-At large companies it’s fairly common to have apps built with a variety of front-end frameworks—both because enterprise apps stick around for a long time, and also because developers have different opinions on what the “best” framework is, especially when you’re building different types of applications.
+One of the most challenging parts of writing components for an entire organization is deciding on a framework to use, if any.
+At large companies it’s fairly common to have apps built with a variety of front-end frameworks—both because enterprise apps stick around for a long time, and also because developers have different opinions on what the “best” framework is.

-This fragmentation is a problem when it comes to building components that you intend to use in a standard way throughout your company.
+This fragmentation is a problem when it comes to building components that you intend to use in a standard way throughout an organization.
 When building a component library you have three options for how to deal with this situation.

 1) **Choose one framework**

-* With this option you build all of your components with one framework—aka you build either React components, or Angular components, or whatever other framework you might be using.
+* With this option you build all of your components with one framework—aka you build either React components, or Angular components, or whatever other framework.
 * This option makes the most sense for companies that have standardized on a single framework for all of their applications.

 2) **Support multiple frameworks**